Alice Springs seems like a sleepy little outback town, but there’s a lot more going on than first meets the eye.

 A further opportunity to experience Kings Canyon in the heart of Watarrka National Park, where the unspoiled bush and the ancient red rock canyons create an unforgettable outback adventure.

-How much time you will need in Alice Springs
+How much time will you need in Alice Springs?

 When is the Best Time to Visit Central Australia

-There is a wide range of accommodation available in and around Alice Springs with a range of dining options available.
+There is a wide range of accommodation available in and around Alice Springs with a good range of dining options available.